Tooradin

 Tooradin is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Tooradin was found to have below average cultural diversity, with 87.7% of its population being citizens, 88.5% born in Australia, and 96.6% speaking English only at home.
-Christianity is the predominant religion in Tooradin, comprising 45.5% of people, but Judaism is notably underrepresented at 0.0%, compared to Greater Melbourne's average of 1.0%.
-In terms of ancestry, Australian (36.6%) and English (31.2%) are the most represented groups in Tooradin, significantly higher than regional averages of 18.4% and 20.1% respectively.
+Tooradin had a cultural diversity index below the average, with 87.7% of its residents being citizens, 88.5% born in Australia, and 96.6% speaking English only at home.
+Christianity was the predominant religion in Tooradin, comprising 45.5% of the population.
+However, Judaism was not represented in Tooradin's population, which is a significant underrepresentation compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity